muratcankirdar/team-sticker-album/README.md

 After 4-5 manual deploys, I Created a script for automatize deploy process.

 Lastly, I've stored sticker set count with using localStorage.
+I didn't use a backend API and handled all data on client side, but we have to create and API and use endpoints in every step of course.